Skip to content

 Cryptographic Profiles

-The kit supports exactly two JWT algorithms by design.
+The kit supports four JWT algorithm profiles by design.
 Each has specific security properties and use cases.

 HS512 (Symmetric)